sDelSorbo/SE2021_Gruppo5/README.md

  <p id=about-the-project>
  </p>

-# About The Project
+# About The Project ✌
 The application is a scientific programmable calculator that can handle complex number and a series of operations on them.
 The application shows a modern GUI to insert and compute operation on Numbers.

  <p id=technology>
  </p>

-# Technology
+# Technology 🚨
 The Scientific Programmable Calculator is built using:
 - Java 1.8.0
 - JavaFX 2
 - Scen Builder 2.0
+- JUnit 4.13

  <p id=getting-started>
  </p>

-# Getting Started
+# Getting Started 👀
 To use the calculator clone it from the repository
 ```shell
   $ git clone https://github.com/sDelSorbo/SE2021_Gruppo5